ht-pham/spring-hibernate/hibernate-employee/README.md

 |3|Krystal|Kim|Caritas LLC|
 |null|null|null|null|

 The Java program have Hibernate configured with login info of the hiring manager 'hrmanager' to have access to database without the need of logging into the account in MySQL Workbench.
+With the configuration, the program will perform basic CRUD operations (i.e. create, read, update, and delete employee records) directly onto the 'employee' table.

 ### Directory Explained
 - Folder 'sql-scripts': where all sql scripts used for building the database, 'employee' table, and other basic operations (i.e. add & read employees' records) as well as creating hiring manager account to manage the database.
--
+- Folder 'src': where all source codes for Java program are saved.
+- Folder 'dist': where the classpath including the hibernate-employee.jar file (for running the program) and Hibernate libraries
+- Folder 'lib': where all the libraries needed for this project are located.
 ### Tools
 1. MySQL & MySQLWorkBench ( see installation instruction for MySQL [here](https://dev.mysql.com/doc/mysql-installation-excerpt/5.7/en/) and for downloading MySQL Workbench [here](https://dev.mysql.com/downloads/workbench/))
 2. JDK version: 8.0 or 11.0